Mode of StudyPart-time by distance learning

 This is a comprehensive way to deepen your knowledge of aesthetic and restorative dentistry.
 You’ll evaluate studies and technological innovations, and produce a unique piece of research linked to your own practice.

 Advanced knowledge and clinical skills will give you a new professional edge.
-Reflecting on your practice will make you a particularly insightful and perceptive specialist.
+Reflecting on your practice will make you a particularly insightful and perceptive.

 Along the way, you’ll get expert guidance from researchers and clinicians at a University that is helping to shape the dental industry’s future.